External Grants and Sponsored Research

-Contact Kate Wallen, Assistant Director of Grants Administration, for post-award services from grant fund setup through closeout.
+Contact the Assistant Director of Grants Administration for post-award services from grant fund setup through closeout.
 Specifically, the Assistant Director of Grants Administration works with Principal Investigators and administrative support staff to provide updates on grant funds, financial reporting, effort reporting, guidance on award terms and conditions, compliance, and oversight.
-David DeSwert, Associate Vice President for Finance, oversees this work.

 Preparing Your Proposal